uglyrobot/infinite-uploads/readme.txt

 > “Infinite Uploads changes the game.
 Thousands of files stored safely without slowing down my site.
 If that’s not a win…I don’t know what is.” - Micah, Podcast Host

 ★★★★★
-> “From their free smart media file scanner to their simple pricing and one-click connect, The cloud for WordPress and Divi users could’nt be easier!
+> “From their smart media file scanner to their simple pricing and one-click connect, The cloud for WordPress and Divi users could’nt be easier!
 Now anyone that can add an image to WordPress can move to the cloud and manage media files without client software, third-party plugins, or the need to become a cloud architect.
 It’s just awesome.” - [David Blackmon](https://profiles.wordpress.org/davidblackmon/)

 ### What about Multisite?